MURDERGUTS/MURDERGUTS/README.md

-• do talk to me please i need more friends!!! i lalalove seeing people who have the same interests as me ^^ either in pt or ata!!
+• do talk to me please i need more friends!!! i lalalove seeing people who have the same interests as me ^^ either in pt or ata!! do be very cautious and ask questions about me.